ParaCoToUl/noarr-structures/docs/DefiningStructures.md

 	requires(has_strict_offset_of<Sub, State>())
 	{
 		auto sub_offset = noarr::offset_of<Sub>(sub_structure(), sub_state(state));
-		return ...; // could return sub_offset if it is the same }
+		return ...; // Could return sub_offset if it is the same }

 	template<auto QDim, noarr::IsState State>